 – Facilitate the installation of the different devices: pump, filter, heating, disinfection, …

-– Place all valves at the right location
+– Place all valves at the correct location

 – Understand how your pool works